 Honors and Awards

-Rodriguez is majoring in ethnic studies and is on track to graduate in May of 2014, despite not having a redshirt season.
+Rodriguez received honorable-mention All-Big Ten accolades for his play in 2013.
+He is on track to earn his degree in ethnic studies in May of 2014, despite completing his career without a redshirt season.

 The Husker offensive line helped I-back Rex Burkhead rush for 1,357 yards and score 17 touchdowns to earn All-Big Ten honors.
 Rodriguez was part of two 300-yard rushing outings for the offense, including 333 yards at Wyoming and a season-high 346 yards at Minnesota.